jqueryscript/jquery-twitter-autolink/README.md

 # jquery-twitter-autolink

-This plugin automatically creates links for URLs, email addresses, @-mentions, and hashtags in embedded tweets.
+This plugin automatically creates links for URLs, email addresses, @mentions, and #hashtags in embedded tweets.

 ## Features